valentino7504/valentino7504/README.md

 ## whoami
 👋 Hi, I’m Edwin, a Computer Engineering graduate and aspiring Software Engineer.
-👀 I’m passionate about Web Development, Artificial Intelligence, and Backend Engineering.
-🌱 I’m currently exploring Data Structures, Algorithms, TypeScript, and web development technologies, including Express.js, Flask, PostgreSQL and NoSQL databases.
-💻 My current focus is on building scalable backend systems and APIs while honing my skills in Python and JavaScript.
+👀 I build CLI tools sometimes, APIs, and other web-focused stuff.
+💻 Trying to be a Gopher lol.
-🤝 I’m open to collaborating on Python or JavaScript projects, especially those in backend development, full-stack applications, or AI/ML integrations.
+🤝 I’m open to collaborating on Python, Go or JavaScript projects, especially those in backend development, full-stack applications, or AI/ML integrations.
 📫 How to reach me:
 Email: edwinmbonyjr@gmail.com, edwin.ade@stu.cu.edu.ng